Foresight Group Executes Share Buyback Program - TipRanks.com

 Foresight Group Holdings Ltd. ( (GB:FSG) ) has provided an announcement.

-Foresight Group Holdings Limited has executed a share buyback program, purchasing 15,000 of its ordinary shares through Berenberg, with prices ranging from 456.50 GBp to 461.00 GBp per share.
-These shares will be held in treasury, reducing the number of voting shares to 112,690,455 out of the total 116,347,803 shares issued.
-This move is part of a broader buyback initiative, which has seen over a million shares repurchased, potentially impacting shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.
+Foresight Group Holdings Limited has executed a share buyback program, purchasing 15,000 of its ordinary shares through Berenberg.
+This move is part of a broader buyback initiative that has seen over a million shares repurchased, reducing the number of voting shares and potentially impacting shareholder calculations under FCA rules.
+The repurchased shares will be held in treasury, thus having no voting rights, which may influence the company’s market positioning and shareholder engagement.

 The most recent analyst rating on (GB:FSG) stock is a Buy with a £550.00 price target.
 To see the full list of analyst forecasts on Foresight Group Holdings Ltd. stock, see the GB:FSG Stock Forecast page.